 The world economy with Hallyu

-Another example is that this same band was chosen because of its international relevance to represent South Korea at the UN (United Nations) to symbolize public diplomacy for future generations and culture.
-Actresses and other groups are also part of campaigns to promote culture, nature, charity and other things and all of this attracts more people to contribute to the worldwide phenomenon of the Korean wave.
+Another example is that the same band was chosen because of its international relevance to represent South Korea at the UN (United Nations) to symbolize public diplomacy for future generations and culture.
+Actresses and other groups are also part of campaigns to promote culture, nature, charity and other things and all this attracts more people to contribute to the worldwide phenomenon of the Korean wave.

 Pandemic: determining factor for the spread of Korean pop culture

 The COVID-19 pandemic started in 2020 and with the quarantine that took many by surprise, most didn't know what to do after being stopped for so many days.
 It was during this period that the increase in streaming subscriptions increased, people started taking online courses and dancing at home as a form of exercise.

 It didn’t take long to see K-Dramas among the most watched series on Netflix, to increase demand for language courses to learn Korean without leaving home, to make Korean groups the most heard on musical platforms and even learn the choreography.
 The way of life for many has changed during the pandemic and K-pop has been able to keep up.

 During this period, Brazil ranked third among the largest consumers of K-Dramas in the world.
 In second place is Thailand and in very first place is Malaysia.
 Probably these dramas grow so much because of the variety of plots that it has, although they have long episodes, they are few episodes. usually in the cast are well-known singers and actors and famous actresses, shows more details of South Korean culture and among other factors.

 In an interview with Suki Desu, 31-year-old Stephany Ribeiro explained why she likes Korean culture so much: “What strikes me most is the respectful way Koreans behave, especially with their elders.
 It is also a country that places extreme value on education.”
 She is among the people who have come to follow Korean culture more closely during the pandemic.